 *This will be assessed at interview via a pre-interview exercise.

-The information on the above table, and available spaces at home universities, will be taken into consideration to select successful candidates for the programme.
-Candidates are able to select the universities they would and would not consider in the application form.
+The information on the above table, and available spaces at home universities, will be taken into consideration when providing offers for successful candidates.

 |Application stage||Key Dates|

 Applications will first be checked for eligibility and then will undergo a first stage review.
-This will involve applications being triaged by a member of the programme team and a longlist of applications being reviewed by academics from our partner universities.
-Successful applicants will be then be invited to the second stage of the assessment process, which is an interview either in London or via remote video conferencing.
+This will involve triage by the programme team and then review by academics from our partner universities.
+Successful applicants will be invited to an interview either in London or via remote video conferencing.

 HDR UK reserves the right to reject applicants who do not meet the criteria at any stage.
-Due to the large number of applications anticipated it will not be possible to provide feedback for applicants not invited to interview.
+Regretfully, we can only provide feedback for candidates who reach interview.